redkite-labs/redkitecms-docs/contribute/getting-started-contributing.rst

 Section 1: Get the Source Code
 ------------------------------
-Before you can get started, you'll need to get a copy of the AlphaLemon CMS source code.
+Before you can get started, you'll need to get a copy of the RedKite CMS source code.
 This section explains how to do that and a little about the source code structure.

 `Go to source code section`_